sunpy/ndcube/docs/visualization.rst

 Extracting and Plotting NDCubeSequence Data with Matplotlib
 -----------------------------------------------------------
 In order to produce plots (or perform other analysis) outside of the ``ndcube`` framework, it may be useful to extract the data from the `~ndcube.NDCubeSequence` into single `~numpy.ndarray` instances.
-Let's first define an `~ndcube.NDCubeSequence` with a common axis of 0 and and time as an extra coord stretching across the cube along the common axis.
+Let's first define an `~ndcube.NDCubeSequence` with a common axis of 0 and time as an extra coord stretching across the cube along the common axis.
 Then we show how to extract and plot the data.

 .. code-block:: python